-- 7.4 Random allocation all applicants living within the priority area will be randomly allocated a rank number using a Third Party Draw Service.
-This process is independent of the school and managed by the Council's Admissions Team. - 7.5 The designated Priority Area The priority area is attached.
-The address you provide on your application must be your child's permanent address on close of applications, 15 January 2021.
+Routes will be measured to four decimal places when necessary.
+If, in the unlikely event that two or more applicants live at exactly the same distance from the school, the offer of a place will be decided by random allocation.
+The designated priority area - The priority area is indicated on the previous page.
+The address you provide in your application must be your child's permanent address on close of applications, 15 January 2024.
 You must not use a business address, childminder's or relative's address or any address other than your home address.
 Only in circumstances where the relative or carer has legal guardianship, and is the main carer, will a different address be considered as the main residence.
 Evidence will be requested to support this arrangement.

 If you have a genuine 50/50 share care arrangement with your child's other parent, it will be for you to determine the address that will be used as the main address for your child's application.
 Only one address will be used throughout the application process.
-If you are in receipt of Child Benefit, the address of the parent making the claim will normally be used for the purpose of the application.
+If you are in receipt of Child Tax Credit, the address of the parent making the claim will normally be used for the purpose of the application.